exploration/EXTROVRT/readme.markdown

 ## How Do I Build It?
 ### Parts + Assembly
 You can get all of the parts for EXTROVRT at this [wishlist](https://www.adafruit.com/wishlists?wid=391765) here.

-I've included M4 nuts + bolts, although you may already have those or wish to use some sort of imperially-measured malarky.
+Physically, the entire robot is built around [this anodyzed aluminum chassis](https://www.adafruit.com/products/2943), two continuous-rotation micro servos with matching wheels, and a swivel-wheel for the front.
+The parts that hold the phone/tablet are all 3d-printed and bolted on (see below for details).

+### Power
-You need a battery source that's above 5V and capable of handling something in the range of 1 ampere of current at 5V - 5 watts of power.
-You could use an RC LiPo battery, or a simple 4xAA battery holder - anything is fine, as long as you send its output into the UBEC (buck converter) to get a stable 5 volt power source for the devices.
+You need a battery source that's 5V and capable of handling something in the range of 500mA of current at 5V - 2.5 watts of power.
+The easiest way to accomplish this is to use a simple [USB Battery Pack](https://www.adafruit.com/products/1959) such as you might use for charging a phone, plugged right into the Feather Huzzah!
+You'll need to connect the `USB` and `GND` pins to the `+` and `-` screw terminals from the Adafruit Servo Wing to forward the power from USB to the servos (see power draw notes below).

+You could alternately use an RC LiPo battery, or a simple 4xAA battery holder - anything is fine, but for this to work you'll have to connect a [UBEC](https://www.adafruit.com/products/1385) (buck converter) to the `USB` and `GND` pins on the Adafruit Feather, as well as the `+` and `-` pins from the Adafruit Servo Wing (the screw terminals) to get a stable 5 volt power source for the devices.
+Then connect your battery configuration to the other end of the UBEC.

 (As an aside about power draw, my testing showed that the Huzzah draws about a continuous 0.05A or 50mA while idle, and the servos both running (normal speed) draws about 0.35A or 350mA.
 I imagine even if you maxed out the speed of these mini-servos, you'd still be within the 500mA spec of USB, let alone the spec of what a 7.2V 2S RC LiPo battery could attain.)

-On my particular robot, I opted for a 2S (~7.3V) LiPo battery instead of the 4xAA holder, but that's only because I have those batteries (and chargers) lying about from other projects.
-If you have RC batteries, you may prefer to use those, but if you don't it's generally easier to stick with AA, because everybody has those.
+On my particular robot, I opted for a 2S (~7.3V) LiPo battery instead of the 4xAA holder, but that's only because I have those batteries (and and UBEC, and chargers) lying about from other projects.
+If you have RC batteries, you may prefer to use those, but most people will probably be happiest with just using a USB battery pack, since those are the most re-usable for other purposes when you're not EXTROVRT'ing.

+### Wiring
 Electronics-wise, you plug the servo "wing" on top of the Feather Huzzah!
-Then you plug your left servo motor into position "0", and the right motor into position "1".
-Make sure to note which end is the signal end (the yellow one)!
-For power, you want to connect the `USB` and `GND` pins on the Adafruit Feather, as well as the `+` and `-` pins from the Adafruit Servo Wing (the screw terminals), to the 5V output of the UBEC.
-On my devices, I install a power switch between the two so that I don't have to unplug any cables to turn the thing on + off.
+As noted above, you want to connect the `USB` and `GND` pins on the Adafruit Feather to the `+` and `-` pins from the Adafruit Servo Wing (the screw terminals) (and also to the 5V output of the UBEC if you're using one).
+On my devices, I install a power switch between the UBEC and the electronics so that I don't have to unplug any cables to turn the thing on + off.

-Physically, the entire robot is built around [this anodyzed aluminum chassis](https://www.adafruit.com/products/2943), two continuous-rotation micro servos with matching wheels, and a swivel-wheel for the front.
-The parts that hold the phone/tablet are all 3d-printed and bolted on (see below for details).

 ### Arduino
-The Arduino files are in the `Arduino` folder.
-You just have to modify them to match your WiFi network SSID/password, and your particular Adafruit IO feed information.
+The Arduino files are in the `Arduino` folder of this repository.
+You simply have to modify them to match your WiFi network SSID/password, and your particular Adafruit IO feed information.
 If you don't know how to upload Arduino code to the board, [this tutorial](https://learn.adafruit.com/adafruit-feather-huzzah-esp8266/overview) is exceedingly helpful.

 ### 3D Printing
-Everything that's orange in the picutres is a 3d-printed thing.
+Everything that's orange in the pictures is a 3d-printed thing.
 You'll need to print your own copy of those.
 You want two of the "arms", one top plate, and one base.

 The CAD sources for the 3D-printed files are publicly available at [OnShape](https://cad.onshape.com/documents/d73cca1ae031f4b278264cff/w/0abe2b13ef53c6019a28a62a), which is handy if you want to fiddle with the models for your own setup.